FHA loans: Requirements, limits, and rates

 If your median FICO® Score is 620 or higher, you may be able to qualify with a higher DTI.
 In no event will your DTI be able to rise above 57%.

-Let’s say you have a different type of mortgage and interest rates are falling.
+Let’s say you have a different type of mortgage, and interest rates are falling.
 Perhaps you’re interested in refinancing to take advantage of better mortgage rates but your credit profile has taken a hit.

-An FHA refinance could be a good option because of its less stringent credit requirements.
+An FHA refinance could be a good option because of its less-stringent credit requirements.
 You can use this to lower your rate or change your term with a FICO® Score median as low as 580, assuming you have a low DTI.
 You may be able to carry more debt into the transaction if your median FICO® is 620 or higher.

 Depending on the amount of equity you carry into the rate-and-term refinance, you could end up paying mortgage insurance premiums for the life of the loan in addition to an upfront premium.
-If you’re already in an FHA loan, you can save some money on your rate-and-term transaction.
+If you’re already in an FHA loan, you may save some money on your rate-and-term transaction.

 FHA Streamline

-An FHA Streamline Refinance allows homeowners with an FHA loan to do a rate-and-term refinance with a few special benefits.
+An FHA Streamline refinance allows homeowners with an FHA loan to do a rate-and-term refinance with a few special benefits.
 To begin with, you may be able to refinance to a lower rate.

 Another benefit of FHA Streamlines is reduced documentation.
 Every situation is different, but because you already have an existing FHA loan, you may need less documentation for: